jgdigitaljedi/video-game-db-supplemental-data/readme.md

 ### Stats

-Just for comparison sake, I have a little node script that runs through the files marked as 'complete' and gives me some stats.

 Out of 1426 data points collected so far, the APIs are missing data the following number of items:
 - IGDB: 60
 - TheGamesDB: 59